 Catches of sculpin species were highest in Big Eddy and along the rip-rap on the left bank of Reach 3.
-Of the sculpin species captured since 2010, 93% were Prickly Sculpin (n = 322) and 7% were Slimy Sculpin (Cottus cognatus) (n = 23).
+Of the sculpin species captured since 2010, 93% were Prickly Sculpin (n=372) and 7% were Slimy Sculpin $(Cottus\ cognatus)$ (n=26).
 Sculpin were observed and captured in both Reach 3 and 4, but 68% of sculpin recorded since 2010 were in Reach 3.
-Greater catch in Reach 3 than 4, even though these reaches are close to the length (Appendix B, Table B2), could be because sculpin are more common, or because the slower water or other habitat differences make capturing sculpin more efficient in Reach 3 than in Reach 4.
+Greater catch in Reach 3 than 4, even though these reaches are close to the same length (Appendix B, Table B2), could be because sculpin are more common, or because the slower water or other habitat differences make capturing sculpin more efficient in Reach 3 than in Reach 4.
 Differences in the spatial distribution of sculpin before and after the flow regime were not statistically tested, because the count density model was not used for sculpin.
-In future years of the study, it may be possible to assess the effect of flow regime on the distribution of sculpin using the occupancy model.